chaosparrot/parrot.py/docs/INSTALLATION.md

 ![Installing python](media/install-python.png)

 This can be done by following the [Python installation link](https://www.python.org/downloads/release/python-360/) and selecting your desired way of installing - I used the Windows x86 executable installer option.
+Currently, one of the packages ( pyaudio ) relies on Python 3.6, so that is the easiest version to install from.
 Make sure you have the checkbox 'Add Python 3.6 to PATH' enabled and pick the Install Now option.

+If you install from a higher version that will be supported with fixes longer than 2021, for now you will have to install some .whl files manually in the next step.

 Step two - Installing all the packages
 ---------